BrCroner/BrCroner/README.md

 English<br>
 I have excellent understanding of the language, both in listening and reading.

-### Objective
-I want to work in the area of web development, with focus in back-end.
-I have curiosity and impetus to learn and seek solutions.

 ### My projects
 Currently engaged in expanding my list of completed projects, such as my own website.